If you choose to do that, you must:

 The final draft must be approved both by the doctoral student and the publication secretary no later than three weeks before the date of the public defence.

 The printed books are delivered to Hanken and the publication secretary will inform you when you can pick up your personal copies.
 Copies for the public defence are delivered to the department.
-The school’s registrar distributes copies to the opponent and to the official notice boards in Helsinki and Vaasa.
+The university registrar sends a copy to the opponent.
+The official bulletin boards have been replaced by iPads (in Helsinki at the reception desk and in Vaasa outside the Assembly hall) where the dissertations can be read electronically.

-The electronic version is made available in DHanken ten days before the public defence.
+The electronic version is made available also in DHanken ten days before the public defence.